Or if Dinobase is already installed:dinobase install claude-codeInstalls Dinobase via uv, runs dinobase init, and writes CLI usage instructions to ~/.claude/CLAUDE.md. Then add your connectors:

 Section titled “Next steps”- Getting Started — Full setup walkthrough

-- Connecting Sources — Add your business data
+- Connectors — Add your business data

 - Syncing & Scheduling — Keep data fresh